 Unusual Options Activity Insight: Pan American Silver

-On Wednesday, shares of Pan American Silver (NASDAQ:PAAS) saw unusual options activity.
-After the option alert, the stock price moved up to $28.74.
+Pan American Silver (NASDAQ:PAAS) shares experienced unusual options activity on Tuesday.
+The stock price moved down to $26.05 following the option alert.

 - Option Type: SWEEP